Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/README.md

 To learn more about how to use Advanced Circuits, have a look on this more or less up-to-date guide [here](https://docs.google.com/document/d/16bM21SvoxrumdX1ZUnVoutRlK8w8QWEtqLnCJ96Piak) or the older guide in the wiki.

+Note that this plugin doesn't support all vanilla Terraria wiring features.
+It doesn't currently work with Terraria's logic gates and some other objects.

 ### How to Install

 Note: This plugin requires [TerrariaAPI-Server](https://github.com/NyxStudios/TerrariaAPI-Server) and [TShock](https://github.com/NyxStudios/TShock) in order to work.
 You can't use this with a vanilla Terraria server.